 Throughout your examination, check for flea bites as well.
 Generally, they appear as small red or pink dots, are raised above the skin, and may be crusty in the center.
 These bites frequently form in clusters of two or three.
 Each dot may even have a vague red ring around it, similar to a tick bite.
 However it’s important to note, flea and tick bites are quite different.
 Tick bites appear as a more blatant red lesion with a “bullseye” appearance, compared to a flea bite which is more of a red bump with some light redness on the outside.

-Clearly, fleas are no fun for your cat, nor are they any fun for you.
+Clearly, fleas are no fun for your animal, nor are they any fun for you.
 Here are some precautionary measures you can take to keep your cat safe from flea bites.

 Non-toxic flea treatments are a great way to keep your feline flea free.
 These come in topical and collar form and typically provide effective protection.
 Another way to prevent fleas is to clean your cat’s bedding.
 While cats enjoy keeping themselves clean, you will have to wash the bedding and any areas around the house that he enjoys lounging around.